niyolu/DBMS/3-Transactions/chat-questions.md

 ## Name the different levels of protection to isolate data

 An isolation level determines how data used in one transaction is locked or isolated from other transactions while it is being accessed.
-Four different isolation levels are available with db2:
+Four different isolation levels are available with db2 (Db2/Ansi - levelname):

-        [Repeatable Read]
+        [Repeatable Read/Serializable]
         All rows retrieved by a single transaction are locked.
         Transactions are completely isolated and phantom rows are not seen.

-        [Read Stability]
+        [Read Stability/Repeatable Read]
-        All rows retrieved by a single transaction are locked; transactions are not completely isolated and phantom rows an be seen and nonrepeatable reads can occor, because is doesn't completely isolate one transaction from the effects of other concurrent transactions.
+        All rows retrieved by a single transaction are locked; transactions are not completely isolated and phantom rows can be seen and nonrepeatable reads can occor, because is doesn't completely isolate one transaction from the effects of other concurrent transactions.

-        [Cursor Stability]
+        [Cursor Stability/Read Commited]
         Any row beeing accessed by a transaction is locked, provided the cursor is positioned on that row. transactions running under the Cursur stability level can't see uncommitted changes made by other transactions. nonrepeatable reads and phantom reads are possible

-        [Uncommitted read]
+        [Uncommitted read/Read Uncommited]
         Transactions can access uncomitted changes made by other transactions; transactions are not isolated and dirty reads, nonrepeatable reads and phandtom reads are possbile

 ## Explain slide 'Comparing isolation levels'